2020 Democratic National Convention: Platform provisions and ratification

-The platform was the most progressive in Democratic Party history, and the most progressive for any major political party in U.S. history.
+The platform was considered by some sources to be the most progressive in Democratic Party history, and the most progressive for any major political party in U.S. history.
 However, there was some dissent from the party's left wing over the omission of platform planks supporting single-payer healthcare ("Medicare for All") or the Green New Deal.
 Prior to the convention, over 700 delegates, largely from Bernie Sanders' camp, previously signed a statement vowing to vote against the platform because it did not include a provision supporting Medicare for All; this included U.S. representatives Rashida Tlaib and Ro Khanna.
-Although the platform was adopted, a final vote count was not released.
+The platform was adopted, with 3,562 delegates in support and 1,069 voted no, a further 87 abstained.

 Convention leadership

 On March 26, 2019, Joe Solmonese, former president of the Human Rights Campaign, was named convention CEO.

 On June 1, 2020, the campaign of presumptive nominee Joe Biden named two advisers to the convention, naming Addisu Demissie as adviser for convention coordination and Lindsay Holst as senior adviser for convention and special projects.

-Programming was overseen by Ricky Kirshner, who acted as producer.
-In addition, Stephanie Cutter held the formal position of Program Executive.
+Programming was overseen by Ricky Kirshner, who acted as a producer.
+In addition, Stephanie Cutter held the formal position of program executive.
 Glenn Weiss acted as the director.
 Jessica Jennings was the director of media logistics.

 Officers

 On July 30, 2020, the officers of the convention were designated.
 Representative Bennie Thompson served as the permanent chair of the convention.

 Permanent co-chairs were Milwaukee mayor Tom Barrett, Rep. Tony Cárdenas of California, Senator Tom Carper of Delaware, Senator Tammy Duckworth of Illinois, Mayor of Atlanta Keisha Lance Bottoms, and New Jersey governor Phil Murphy.
-The convention's vice-chairs were Senator Bob Casey Jr. of Pennsylvania, former representative Tony Coelho of California, Representative Sharice Davids of Kansas, Lieutenant Governor of Michigan Garlin Gilchrist, Congresswoman Donna Shalala of Florida, former Representative Carol Shea-Porter of New Hampshire, Lieutenant Governor of Wisconsin Mandela Barnes, and Lieutenant Governor of Nevada Kate Marshall.
+The convention's vice-chairs were Senator Bob Casey Jr. of Pennsylvania, former representative Tony Coelho of California, Representative Sharice Davids of Kansas, Lieutenant Governor of Michigan Garlin Gilchrist, Congresswoman Donna Shalala of Florida, former representative Carol Shea-Porter of New Hampshire, Lieutenant Governor of Wisconsin Mandela Barnes, and Lieutenant Governor of Nevada Kate Marshall.
 Speaker of the House Nancy Pelosi and Senate minority leader Chuck Schumer served as honorary chairs.

 The convention's sergeant-at-arms was Representative Gwen Moore of Wisconsin.
 Jason Rae acted as secretary of the convention.
 The convention's parliamentarians were House majority leader Steny Hoyer, Helen McFadden, Sarah E. Merkle, and state senator Yvanna Cancela of Nevada.